webman/push

 var user_channel = connection.subscribe('private-user-' + uid);

-For authentication, refer to the code in config/plugin/webman/push/route.php
+For authentication, refer to the code in config/plugin/webman/push/route.php.

-Client-side Push
+Client Push

 Note

-Client-to-client push only supports private channels (channels starting with private-) and clients can only trigger events starting with client-.
+Client-to-client push only supports private channels (channels starting with private-), and clients can only trigger events starting with client-.

-Example of triggering event push from the client side
+Example of client triggering event push

 var user_channel = connection.subscribe('private-user-1');